musabeksadullaev/exadel-internship-2022-tasks/Task2/Extra/ExtraTask1.md

 | TCP | HTTPS | 443 | 0.0.0.0/0 | Make available to connect to nginx web-server port 443 |

+---

 ## Task (Extra 1, Sub-task 2)
+> Task: Install nginx with script and generate webpage that contains "Hello World" text and system information

+> :link: Open http://52.73.170.146/info.html to see script result

-> The following Bash script will update installed packages, install nginx and generate file with 'Hello world' and system info to specified location\
+> The following Bash script will update installed packages, install nginx and generate file with 'Hello world' and system info to specified location
-> Open http://52.73.170.146/info.html to see script result

----

 ``` shell
 # Stop script when some step is failed